Robbie English, Broker and REALTOR

 • Finalizing estate transfers if the property is inherited

-Schedule B-II lists exceptions to your coverage.
-In other words, what your title policy will not protect you from.
-These exceptions are legal landmines.
+This is the part most people ignore, and the one that causes the most regret.
+Schedule B-II lists exceptions to your coverage — in other words, what your title policy will not protect you from.
+They could include:

 • Easements that allow others access to parts of your property